New York Fun Facts & Trivia

 Times Square is named after the New York Times.
 It was originally called Longacre Square until The Times moved there in 1904.

-It is against town ordinances in Kendall, New York, to camp out on your own land more than 72 hours a month.
+It is against town ordinances in Kendall, New York, to camp out on your own land for more than 72 hours a month.
 If you want to camp out for two weeks, you need a permit, which can only be obtained once a year.

 New York City is rainier than London.